J. Irving Whalley: State legislature

 He was a member of the Pennsylvania State House of Representatives, representing one of Somerset County's at-large seats, from 1951 to 1954.
 He also served in the Pennsylvania State Senate from 1955 to 1960, representing the 36th district.

 He was appointed by President Richard Nixon to serve as delegate to United Nations for the 1969 session.

 U.S. House of Representatives

 He was elected as a Republican to the Eighty-sixth Congress, originally by special election to fill the vacancy caused by the death of United States Representative Doug Elliott.
 He was subsequently reelected to the five succeeding Congresses, and was a high-ranking member of the House Foreign Relations Committee.
 He retired in 1972.

 The following year, Whalley was accused of taking staff salary kickbacks, but said the money was used for office purposes only.
 He pleaded guilty to one count of mail fraud and two counts of obstruction of justice, was fined $11,000 and served three years probation.

+During his time in Congress, Whalley had a voting record that was for the most part a conservative one.